Rammsauer/greenwashing/README.md

 PULL BACK from Jack's face.
 It's pressed against TWO LARGE BREASTS that belong to...BOB, 45, a moose of a man.
-Jack is
+Jack is engulfed by Bob in an intense embrace.
+Bob weeps openly.
 </pre>